 See, sailors didn't water down gin back then by testing it.
-They would mix gin and gun powder together and light the mixture on fire.
-If the flame is clear, it was safe to drink.
+They would mix gin and gunpowder together and light the mixture on fire.
+If the flame is clear, it is safe to drink.

 Barrel-aged Gin is exactly what the name implies: gin steeped in wooden barrels - just like the olden days when genever was made.